-Joy is serving a life sentence after being framed on two separate cases.
+Joy is a prominent Black community activist serving 25 years to life after being framed on two separate cases.

 Because she was a target for her activism, Rev. Joy was accused of 1st Degree Burglary and Assault on October 9, 2006 and sentenced to 16 years in prison.
 She was later charged with a second degree murder and sentenced to life in prison.